lampska/Wallarm-Solutions-Engineer-Challenge/k8s/troubleshooting.md

 ### Suspect B -- nginx version

 I was using too new nginx ingress version, compared to documentation.
-Downgraded nginx from 1.13.3 to 1.11.8
+Downgraded nginx from 1.13.3 to 1.11.8 & redeploy This didn't resolve the issue.

 ```bash